Be the bigger picture

 How do you apply?

 Send us your resume, your college transcript, two written recommendations and a letter outlining your interest and credentials.
 We’d also like you to send us a one-page, single-space essay about the role of a producer in contemporary television news.

 If selected, you’ll be interviewed by phone and in person.
-Our next Fellowship openings will be for December 2016 graduates, for which applications are due by November 11, 2016.
-Decisions will be made on December 6, 2016.
+Our next Fellowship openings will be for May 2017 graduates, for which applications are due by March 24th, 2017.
+Decisions will be made by April 15, 2017.

 Send application materials to email@example.com for the attention of:

 Even after his retirement in 2008, Fred Young continues to inspire many people to pursue great careers in television.
 He is the former Senior Vice President of News at Hearst Television.
 Under Mr. Young’s leadership, Hearst Television launched election-coverage initiatives that earned a remarkable five consecutive Walter Cronkite Awards.
 Fred Young himself has also been widely recognized throughout his illustrious career:

 - First Amendment Service Award, Radio-Television News Directors Foundation, 2002